See when roads are gritted and view our gritting routes.

 Any submission would benefit from having the support of your parish or town council and local county councillor.

-- We have an annual gritting budget of £6 million and one of England's largest road networks to look after, second only to the Highways England.
+• we have an annual gritting budget of £7 million and one of England's largest road networks to look after, second only to the National Highways

-- We have 86 gritters, 107 farming contractors and several snowblowers.
+• we have 79 gritters, 107 farming contractors and several snowblowers

 You said you gritted the road, but it's still slippery?